lowkruc/wallet-crypto-apps/README.md

 Generated Prisma Client types surface these models inside the Nest services.
 The auth module builds on them to provision default wallets and return JWT-secured sessions.

-### Auth endpoints
+### Auth endpoints & wallets

 - `POST /auth/register` – accepts `{ email, password, name? }`, hashes the password, provisions a default IDR wallet, and returns `{ accessToken, user: { id, email, walletId } }`.
 - `POST /auth/login` – validates credentials, issues a JWT (using `JWT_SECRET` / `JWT_EXPIRES_IN`), and returns the same payload.
 - `GET /wallets/me` – protected by the JWT guard; currently returns the wallets belonging to the token subject.
-Future wallet tasks will expand this module further.
+- `POST /wallets/:id/deposit` – validates ownership + positive amount, updates the balance within a Prisma transaction, and logs the movement.
+- `GET /wallets/:id/transactions?limit=` – returns paginated transactions for the wallet owned by the current user.

 ## CI/CD